Following 3Dresyns Instructions for Use "IFU" for printing our 3D resins is required for achieving good printing results. For more info read:

 Biomedical device manufacturers are responsible for the quality and safety of their products.
 They cannot pass the hot potato to their raw materials suppliers since 3D resins as supplied are liquid photoreactive raw materials, not biomedical devices.

-Depending on how 3D resins are designed, tuned, printed, and postprocessed, which are beyond the control and responsibility of the any 3D resin supplier, biocompatibility can be enhanced or diminished, affecting the overall quality and biocompatibility of the biomedical device or biocompatible system.
+Depending on how 3D resins are printed, and postprocessed, which are beyond the control and responsibility of the any 3D resin supplier, biocompatibility can be enhanced or diminished, affecting the overall quality and biocompatibility of the biomedical device or biocompatible system.

 Unfortunately, the majority of printers and light boxes suffer from a natural light power decay upon usage and lack having any control units to prevent their natural decay, affecting negatively on the reliability, reproducibility, quality and safety of 3D printed biomedical and bioprinting systems.